smolijar/gitwiki-thesis/src/implementation/_intro.md

-I have been working on the implementation of the system for seven months, since October 2017.
+The implementation of the system is in the development for seven months, since October 2017.
 The source codes to this day sum up to 3 863 LOC and 725 commits.
 The detail stats are displayed in the table \ref{impl:stats}.
-The implementation is an OSS published from its early stages on GitHub.
+The implementation is software, published from its early stages on GitHub.

-I begin developing the Emily editor and decided to keep the editor source code separated from the main system, since I saw potential of being used as an independent component, because of the rich and rather outstanding feature set mentioned in the design chapter.
+The Emily editor source codes are separated from the main system for the potential of being used as an independent component, because of the rich and rather outstanding feature set mentioned in the design chapter.

-This lead to forking the project into two distinct repositories:
+This lead to splitting the project into two distinct repositories:

  - `grissius/gitwiki`[@gitwiki] and
  - `grissius/emily-editor`[@emily].